SolidLabResearch/solid-identity-manager/test-cases.md

   - Click the settings button next to the profile.
   - Verify that the profile is correctly displayed in the update profile dialog.

-### 12. Clicking Delete Profile Button Shows Confirmation Dialog
+### 12. Clicking delete profile button shows confirmation dialog

 - **Description**: Tests if clicking the delete button shows a confirmation dialog.
 - **Test Steps**:
   - Create a profile and attempt to delete it.
   - Verify the appearance of the confirmation dialog.

-### 13. Dismissing Confirmation Dialog For Deletion
+### 13. Dismissing confirmation dialog for deletion

 - **Description**: Tests if dismissing the confirmation dialog prevents profile deletion.
 - **Test Steps**:
   - Dismiss the deletion confirmation dialog.
   - Verify that the profile still exists.

-### 14. Confirming Profile Deletion Removes the Profile
+### 14. Confirming profile deletion removes the profile

 - **Description**: Tests if confirming deletion removes the profile.
 - **Test Steps**:
   - Confirm profile deletion and verify its removal from all relevant pages.

-### 15. Editing Profile Changes Its Attributes
+### 15. Editing profile changes its attributes

 - **Description**: Tests if editing a profile updates its attributes.
 - **Test Steps**:
   - Edit a profile's attributes and verify updates on both settings and main page.

-### 16. Profile Colors Can Be Changed
+### 16. Profile colors can be changed

 - **Description**: Tests if profile colors can be changed.
 - **Test Steps**:
   - Change a profile's color and verify the update across different elements.

-### 17. When Editing a Profile, IDP and WebID Fields Are Mutually Exclusive
+### 17. When editing a profile, IDP and WebID fields are mutually exclusive

 - **Description**: Tests mutual exclusivity of IDP and WebID fields during profile editing.
 - **Test Steps**:
   - Edit a profile and verify the mutual exclusivity of IDP and WebID fields.

-### 18. Edits of IDP Are Persisted
+### 18. Edits of IDP are persisted

 - **Description**: Tests if changes to the IDP field are saved.
 - **Test Steps**:
   - Edit the IDP field of a profile and verify persistence of the change.

-### 19. Edits of WebID Are Persisted
+### 19. Edits of WebID are persisted

 - **Description**: Tests if changes to the WebID field are saved.
 - **Test Steps**: